lesenelir/lesenelir/README.md

 <!--Here are some information about me:-->

-  - 🔭 A postgraduate student in computer science
+  - 🔭 Studying computer science in Jinan University

   - 💬 Coding - Web Developer / JavaScript / Solidity